After Losing Child North Texas Family Gives Gift Of Life To 4 Strangers

 “We knew that something good could come of it,” he said.

 Branden’s organs helped not just Maddie but three other people.
-An 82 year old woman got Branden’s corneas.
-A man in his 30’s got Branden’s small intestines, pancreas and a kidney.
+An 82-year-old woman got Branden’s corneas.
+A man in his 30s got Branden’s small intestines, pancreas and a kidney.
 And, a a young boy received his heart.

 Maddie got Branden’s kidney and liver.